jkenda/aback/README.md

 	1 1 2 3 5 8 13 21 34 55 89

 ## `check`
-Aback always type checks the program before running it it.
+Aback always type checks the program before running it.
 With the `check` subcommand, we can *skip the running step*.
 Just type `aback check examples/fib.ab`.
 The program will output `OK.`

 If we remove one `drop` word from the program, the type checker will *detect an error* and output